- CAGBA is the only member association for Colored Angora Goat breeders in North America.

 - CAGBA collects $1 on each registration and transfer to support CAGBA members.

-- CAGBA’s animal database is thorough and provides professional registration pedigrees.
+- CAGBA’s animal database is thorough and provides professional Registration and Record pedigrees.

 - CAGBA is more than just a registry for Colored Angora Goats.
 CAGBA is a membership association providing: